Mission and Philosophy

 The mission of the School of Nursing is to educate nurses at the undergraduate and graduate levels to meet the health care needs of society, provide leadership in nursing and contribute to the body of nursing knowledge.

-The faculty views the person as a constantly evolving holistic, culturally unique being who has needs and who assigns meaning to life experiences.
-The person has dignity, rights, worth and potential for reasoning, responsible behavior and self-direction.
-The person has the right to competent health care that is congruent with these beliefs and needs.
+The faculty view individuals as constantly evolving, holistic, culturally unique beings who have needs, and who assign meaning to life.
+Each person has dignity, rights, worth, and potential for reasoning, responsible behavior, and self-direction.
+Everyone has the right to competent health care that is congruent with these beliefs and needs.
 When a person functions at a maximum potential, life is both meaningful and manageable.
 Health is determined by one’s perceptions of strengths and weaknesses.

 The faculty perceives the environment as anything external to and interacting with the person.
 The environment consists of individuals, families, communities, society and space.